Liver cirrhosis: symptoms, causes, treatment

 Treatment of liver cirrhosis

-Liver cirrhosis should be treated for a long time and in combination with diet and preventive measures.
-General methods of restoring normal organ function include:
+Liver cirrhosis should be treated over a long period of time and in combination with diet and preventive measures.
+Common methods for restoring normal organ function include:

 - Elimination of the immediate cause of the disease.

-- Maintaining a healthy lifestyle, excluding toxic substances, alcohol.
+- Maintaining a healthy lifestyle, avoiding toxic substances and alcohol.

 With the development of stage 3 of the disease, partial damage to all organs and systems occurs, since the liver is no longer able to process all the toxins that appear in the blood.
-In this case, the patient is prescribed hormonal drugs, immunosuppressants and drugs that reduce inflammation and restore liver function (Essentiale, Korsil).
+In this case, the patient is prescribed hormonal medications, immunosuppressants and drugs that reduce inflammation and restore liver function (Essentiale, Corsil).

-Recovery during illness depends largely on the patient himself - success will be only if the patient himself gives up addictions and begins to lead a healthy lifestyle.
-In addition to medicines and diet, you can try several alternative methods, before using them, you should consult your doctor:
+Recovery during an illness depends largely on the patient himself - success will only occur if the patient himself gives up harmful habits and begins to lead a healthy lifestyle.
+In addition to medications and diet, you can try several traditional methods; before using them, you should consult your doctor:

-- Fresh cabbage juice and beet juice are drunk alternately half a glass three times a day.
+- Drink half a glass of fresh cabbage juice and beet juice alternately three times a day.

 - Potato juice can also help your liver by drinking three glasses on an empty stomach.

 - Galangal root (5 g) and galangal herb (20 g) are poured with a liter of water and put on fire, bringing the amount of liquid to half.
-Then the broth is infused during the day, squeezed and drunk in a glass in the morning, afternoon and evening half an hour before meals.
+Then the broth is infused for 24 hours, squeezed out and drunk a glass in the morning, afternoon and evening half an hour before meals.

 - The honey-lemon mixture is prepared as follows: the lemon is peeled and ground in a meat grinder along with 4 heads of garlic.
-After that, add about a glass of honey and a glass of olive oil and put it in the refrigerator.
-Should be taken 20 g three times a day before meals.
+After this, add about a glass of honey and a glass of olive oil and put it in the refrigerator.
+Take 20 g three times a day before meals.

-- Milk thistle infusion is a very popular remedy for liver diseases due to its regenerative properties: mix 10 g of crushed seeds with the same amount of grass.
-Pour everything with a glass of boiling water and leave for half an hour.
-We take a glass in the morning, afternoon and evening.
-A little mint can be added for flavor and aroma.
+- Milk thistle infusion is a very popular remedy for liver diseases due to its regenerative properties: mix 10 g of crushed seeds with the same amount of herb.
+Pour a glass of boiling water over everything and leave for half an hour.
+Take a glass in the morning, afternoon and evening.
+You can add a little mint for taste and aroma.

 Nutrition for liver cirrhosis

-The complex of therapeutic and preventive measures for cirrhosis of the liver also includes a special diet, which does not depend on the form of the disease, but differs depending on the severity and stage.
-With the development of liver failure and other complications, nutrition is reviewed and corrected.
+The complex of therapeutic and preventive measures for liver cirrhosis also includes a special diet, which does not depend on the form of the disease, but varies depending on the severity and stage.
+With the development of liver failure and other complications, nutrition is reviewed and adjusted.

-The main goal in this case is to enable the body to recover, while observing certain rules for processing products.
+The main goal is to enable the organ to recover, while observing certain rules for processing products.

-- Food should be boiled, baked, or stewed.
-Only meat with coarse fibers, vegetables and fruits rich in fiber are wiped.
+- Food should be boiled, baked or stewed.
+Only meat with coarse fibers, vegetables and fruits rich in fiber are pureed.
 Dishes are served slightly warm.

-- Fats should be strictly limited, and the inclusion of plenty of fluids, vitamins and minerals in the diet is encouraged.
+- Fats should be strictly limited; the inclusion of large amounts of liquid, vitamins and minerals in the diet is encouraged.

-- With diarrhea, the amount of laxative products is reduced - milk, kefir, honey, etc. For constipation, you should eat more dried fruits, beets.
+- For diarrhea, reduce the amount of laxative foods - milk, kefir, honey, etc. For constipation, you should eat more dried fruits and beets.

 - Soups - vegetable, chicken, cabbage soup, borscht.

-- Meat - with a minimum amount of veins: beef, lamb, chicken, turkey, steamed pork.
+- Meat - with a minimal amount of veining: beef, lamb, chicken, turkey, steamed pork.
 The same rule applies to fish recipes.

 - Vegetables can be eaten in any form.
 Onions are used only after boiling.